sudarshan2401/tp/docs/UserGuide.md

 Edits an existing student from a specified class.

-Command Format: `edit /s STUDENT_INDEX /c CLASS_NAME [/nName] [/idId] [/mMemo]`
+Command Format: `edit /s STUDENT_INDEX /c CLASS_NAME [/n Name] [/id Id] [/m Memo]`

 Examples:

-- `edit /s 1 /c CS2103T /nBob` : Edits the name of the first student in the class CS2103T to Bob.
+- `edit /s 1 /c CS2103T /n Bob` : Edits the name of the first student in the class CS2103T to Bob.
-- `edit /s 2 /c CS2103T /idA0231234U` : Edits the id of the second student in the class CS2103T to "A0231234U".
+- `edit /s 2 /c CS2103T /id A0231234U` : Edits the id of the second student in the class CS2103T to "A0231234U".

 Sample Usage: